 The next video first explains how to do deep breathing, and then talks you through an exercise.

 Despite writing an article discussing meditation and relaxation techniques, I have a little secret: I find it difficult to sit still for long meditation sessions!
-I’m just a naturally born active and fidgety person.
+I’m just an active and somewhat fidgety person.

 I’m also not a huge fan of sitting cross-legged, and I’m pretty sure I’ve already missed the chance to become bendy enough for the lotus position during this lifetime.